henryhwilson/landing_page/README.md

 URL to hosted page: http://hw1.henrywilson.me

-Screenshots of layout without CSS:
+Screenshots of layout without CSS: (Note, there are two screenshots below so it looks janky together)

 ![alt tag](screenshot_layout_2.png)